Audition, Interview and Folio Requirements

 Applicants that propose a major project that includes performance and composition of new work will need to both perform live and present a folio of original works (scores) at the interview (can include recording).

-For recorded auditions, prepare your audition in accordance with the guidelines above and submit via the Audition Application Form on SlideRoom.
+For recorded auditions, prepare your audition in accordance with the guidelines above and submit via the Supplementary Application Form.
 Recordings must be made in a single take, unedited video.

-There is no interview for Interactive Composition.
-Applicants will need to:
+There is no live audition/interview for Interactive Composition.

-- Submit a 15-minute Interactive Composition folio to their SlideRoom component of the application.
+- Submit a 15-minute Interactive Composition folio to the Supplementary component of the application.
 Demonstrate a very high standard of artistic ability within Interactive Composition via a folio of original music and sound with other media works (see folio requirements below).

 - Submit a project proposal that frames your work within a creative context and demonstrate how your proposed major project illuminates creativity in music and sound with other media.
 (250 words)